 What is 214b Visa Rejection?

-You are living in USA on H4 visa.
-You sponsor your parent and sister (21 years) to apply for B1 visitor visa to visit you in USA.
+You are living in the USA on an H4 visa.
+You sponsor your parent and sister (21 years) to apply for a B1 visitor visa to visit you in the USA.

 Here is an official tweet from US embassy in Chennai, India clearing the doubt that 214B refusal is not permanent:

 214B visa denial is NOT permanent.
-You can apply visa again if you think you have new evidence which can prove that you will return from USA.
+You can apply for a visa again if you think you have new evidence that can prove that you will return from the USA.

 You cannot appeal the refusal but can apply for a fresh visa application and paying visa fees again.

-There is no time limit of 6 months to re-apply for visa again.
+There is no time limit of 6 months to re-apply for a visa again.

 If your B1 visitor application has been issued “214(b) refusal ineligible for b1 visa” form, then you can re-apply using these documents: